pitt-crc/user-manual/docs/getting-started/file-system.md

 ![File-Permissions](../_assets/img/getting-started/file_permissions.png)

 The Execute (x) permission on directories is very different compared to files.
 Essentially, you can think of it as providing access to the directory.
 Having execute permission on a directory authorizes you to look at extended information on files in the directory (using `ls -l`, for instance) but also allows you to change your working directory (using cd) or pass through this directory on your way to a subdirectory underneath.
+If we change the above output folder permissions to 744 (drwxr--r--), then sam group members and others cannot cd to this folder.

 ## Data Storage options in the CRCD Environment